shirleytxu/openCVproject/README.md

 - Chapter 8: Add blurring

 # Special Instructions:
 I added some code at the end of my program to accomidate for closing all opened windows created by my program.
-Instructions are given in the terminal and it's pretty self-explanatory from there, just wanted to write a quick note about it here in case you were  focused on the opened windows / didn't see the prompts from the terminal.
+Instructions are given in the terminal after all windows have been opened and it's pretty self-explanatory from there.
+Just in case you were looking only at the opened windows / didn't see the prompts from the terminal though, I wanted to write a quick note :)